Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Triton_Deployment_Steps.md

   .
 ```

+### b.
 Push the image to a cluster visible repository:

 ```
 docker push <custom_image_tag>